Frequently Asked Questions for Families about the 2020-2021 School Year.

 DCPS will provide families who lack access to internet the support needed to connect through a hotspot or data-enabled device that will allow them to connect, free of charge.
 DCPS is asking all families to report their internet access in the DCPS Technology Survey at: dcps.tech/survey.
 You can also complete the survey by phone by calling your school.

 DCPS launched an electronic submission process for SY20-21 enrollment in the spring.
 The SY20-21 enrollment packet can be found here.
 For SY20-21, there are no changes in requirements for families, however, alternative methods for submitting the necessary documentation electronically are available.
 All families will still need to complete a DCPS enrollment packet, prove DC residency, and submit all documents to their school prior to the first day of school.
 For more detailed information on enrollment, please see our Frequently Asked Questions.
 As always, we are ready and eager to support you with any enrollment questions you may have, especially if you need help with the new electronic submission process.
 Please do not hesitate to contact your school or the DCPS Enrollment Team at email@example.com or (202) 478- 5738.

 Beginning School Year 2020-2021, immunizations will be required for in-person attendance.
 Ensuring your child receives the right vaccinations at the right age is one of the most important ways to help them stay healthy and keep serious diseases at a distance.
 When we do return to in-person instruction, students who have not received their required immunizations will have 20 school days to provide immunization certification or they will be removed from in-person attendance and transitioned to virtual learning until the necessary immunization documentation is received.
-Please visit the DC Health website for a detailed schedule of required immunizations and this FAQ for more information.
+Please visit the DC Health website for a detailed schedule of required immunizations and page from OSSE for more information.